Considering I’ve had a chance to travel throughout this country over the years, I like…

-German Christmas markets date back to 14th Century.
+German Christmas markets date back to the 14th Century.
 Originally, these gatherings were more of a way for folks to stock up on supplies for the long winter.
 Eventually, people realized—hey, we’re all hanging out anyway, why not make this a party?
 And boom, the Christkindlmarket was born.
 While European cities do a great job of celebrating, we’ve actually got some excellent Christmas markets in the states.

-Here’s a few of my favorites Christmas Markets in the USA.
+Here are a few of my favorites Christmas Markets in the USA.

 Experience a bit of the old world in the Mile High City.
-Sip on mulled wine, snack on roasted nuts and grilled sausages while shopping.
+Sip on mulled wine, snack on roasted nuts, and grilled sausages while shopping.
 You’ll find cashmere scarves, traditional cuckoo clocks, Polish pottery (I love it—it’s like shopping at Anthropologie without having to drag your husband to Anthropologie!), and tons of beautiful ornaments.
 Of course, there’s plenty of festive live music.
 Who wouldn’t want to hit the dance floor while a band called the Polkamates does their thing?
 Exactly.
 Festivities run nightly from November 20 through December 23.

-For years, Minnesotans celebrated the holidays with a spectacular nearly nightly parade down Nicollet Avenue.
+Minnesotans celebrated the holidays for years with a spectacular nearly nightly parade down Nicollet Avenue.
 2015 marks the second year of a new tradition: a big winter market in Loring Park.
 There’s ice skating, live music, photos with Santa, as well as movies in the park.
 Haven’t you always wanted to watch Elf in the snow?
 No?
 How about with a hot cider in hand?
 Does it help if it’s spiked?
 Okay, now we’re talking!

-You’ll also find tons of food options including Fulton Brewery, lefse vendors, Kramarczuk’s sausages, and gifts from Love Your Melon and Faribault Woolen Mill.
+You’ll also find tons of food options, including Fulton Brewery, lefse vendors, Kramarczuk’s sausages, and gifts from Love Your Melon and Faribault Woolen Mill.
 Enjoy Thursday through Sunday nights from November 27 – December 20.

-If someone brought you to Chicago’s Christkindlmarket blindfolded, you might believe you’d been magically transported to Germany… expect for the new buildings towering overhead (sorry, downtown Chicago isn’t quite as old as a European plaza).
+If someone brought you to Chicago’s Christkindlmarket blindfolded, you might believe you’d been magically transported to Germany… except for the new buildings towering overhead (sorry, downtown Chicago isn’t quite as old as a European plaza).

 Inspired by the Christkindlesmarkt in Nuremberg, Germany (dating back to 1545!), the Christkindlmarket Chicago brings a cherished German and European tradition with international flair and local charm to Chicago.
 This open-air market does all the traditional stuff, selling wares like cuckoo clocks, Bavarian ornaments, and German-made beer and wine glasses.
-Paired with a hot pretzel, beer and weißwürste, it’s like you went all the way to Germany for the cost of a local train ticket.
+Paired with a hot pretzel, beer, and weißwürste, it’s like you went all the way to Germany for the cost of a local train ticket.